countchrisdo/react-task-tracker/README.md

 # React Task Tracker

-Mobile First Task Tracking App created in react
+Responsive Task Tracking App created with React

 Uses JSON for the backend as a pseudo-database

-Running
+## Running

 npm run server
 - gets a json server running on port 8080